danieljorgemanagement/4/11-zion.titles/README.md

 ### Project structure

-Inside AstroWind template, you'll see the following folders and files:
+Inside AstroWind template, you'll see the following folders and files:a

 ```
 /